Build your own ECS (part 3), change detection, events, tags, and commands

 This post adds four pieces.
 Change detection records what moved so other systems can do incremental work instead of touching everything each frame.
 Events let one system message another across the schedule without coupling them.
 Sparse-set tags carry markers that flip too often to live in the archetype mask.
 Command buffers queue mutations during iteration so the loop does not invalidate itself.
 A small system schedule at the end runs the four in order.

-By the end of the post you have an ECS kernel that closely mirrors what production libraries expose, in about 825 lines of Rust.
+By the end of the post you have an ECS kernel that closely mirrors what production libraries expose.

 Start from the file at the end of part 2.